Contact Us: email@example.com

 Hillary Fazzari is a YA writer from the Pacific Northwest.
 She holds degrees in journalism, Celtic studies, and history and writes both fiction and academic material.
 When she’s not researching long-dead kings or writing about teens in trouble, she can be found reading or haunting her local library.

 Joy Givens resides in Pittsburgh, Pennsylvania, with her fantastic husband, their two remarkable sons, and an impossibly lovable dog.
 Joy primarily writes “fresh, fantastic, fierce” young adult fiction.
 Her novel UGLY STICK, short story collection APRIL’S ROOTS, and nonfiction guide THE NEW SAT HANDBOOK are available on Amazon.com.
 Joy’s short fiction has also been published by WOW!
 Women on Writing and Cat & Mouse Press (BEACH LIFE anthology, 2017).
 In addition to her writing, Joy is the owner and lead tutor of Givens Academic and Preparatory Tutoring, a company serving the greater Pittsburgh area.
-She enjoys singing and listening to most genres of music, cooking for family and friends, and curling up with a good book and good
+She enjoys singing and listening to most genres of music, cooking for family and friends, and curling up with a good book.

 Kathleen Ingraham is a 2011 graduate of the Solstice MFA Program at Pine Manor College.
 She currently works as a Managing Editor for Allen Press, Inc. in Lawrence, KS.
 Her work has appeared in Sucker Literary Volume 2 and Chicken Soup for the Soul.